Connect with us

 Because light travels at a finite speed, astronomers are effectively looking back in time as they look farther into the universe.

-The farthest gamma-ray burst ever observed occurred so far away that its light took 13 years to reach Earth.
-So when telescopes took pictures of that gamma-ray burst, they observed the as it looked 13 billion years ago.
+The farthest gamma-ray burst ever observed occurred so far away that its light took 13 billion years to reach Earth.
+So when telescopes took pictures of that gamma-ray burst, they observed the event as it looked 13 billion years ago.

-Gamma-ray bursts allow astronomers to learn about the history of the universe, how the birth rate and the mass of the stars change over time.
+Gamma-ray bursts allow astronomers to learn about the history of the universe, including how the birth rate and the mass of the stars change over time.

 Types of gamma-ray bursts